KordingLab/hilbert-constrained-gradient-descent/README.md

 These optimizers modify their parent optimizers by penalizing the movement of the network in function space.
 We use the L^2 notion of function space.

-See Benjamin, Rolnick, Kording, ICLR 2019, https://openreview.net/forum?id=SkMwpiR9Y7
+See Benjamin, Rolnick, Kording, ICLR 2019, https://openreview.net/pdf?id=SkMwpiR9Y7

+An example implementation in a larger NMT package can be found here: https://github.com/aribenjamin/OpenNMT-py

 ## Usage